charvijain12/CodeClause-Data-Science/README.md

 Description— Gone are the days when recruiters used to manually screen resumes for a long time.
 Sifting through thousands of candidates’ resumes for a job is no more a challenging task— all thanks to resume parsers.
 Resume parsers use machine learning technology to help recruiters search thousands of resumes in an intelligent manner so they can screen the right candidate for a job interview.

-In this data science project, you will build an NLP algorithm that parses a resume and looks for the words (skills) mentioned in the job description.
-You

-will use the Phrase Matcher feature of the NLP library Spacy that does “word/phrase” matching for the resume documents.
+In this data science project, I've built an NLP algorithm that parses a resume and looks for the words (skills) mentioned in the job description.
+I have used the Phrase Matcher feature of the NLP library Spacy that does “word/phrase” matching for the resume documents.
 The resume parser then counts the occurrence of words (skills) under various categories for each resume that helps recruiters screen ideal candidates for a job.

 # Project 4 - Price Recommendation for Online Sellers

 Description— E—commerce platforms today are extensively driven by machine learning algorithms, right from quality checking and inventory management to sales demographics and product recommendations, all use machine learning.
 One more interesting business use case that e—commerce apps and websites are trying to solve is to eliminate human interference in providing price suggestions to the sellers on their marketplace to speed up the efficiency of the shopping website or app.
 That’s when price recommendation using machine learning comes to play.

+#
 IDE - Jupyter Notebook
 Programming Languages— Python, R